OpenBitcoinPrivacyProject/wallet-ratings/2015-2/questionnaire.md

   ### Mixing

 5. If your application supports mixing:
-    a.
-What is the average number of participants a user can expect to interact with on a typical join transaction?
+    1. What is the average number of participants a user can expect to interact with on a typical join transaction?
-    b.
-Does your application attempt to construct join transactions in a way that avoids distinguishing them from non-join transactions?
+    2. Does your application attempt to construct join transactions in a way that avoids distinguishing them from non-join transactions?
-    c.
-Does your application perform any kind of reversibility analysis on join transactions prior to presenting them to the user for confirmation?
+    3. Does your application perform any kind of reversibility analysis on join transactions prior to presenting them to the user for confirmation?
-    d.
-Is the mixing technique employed secure against correlation attacks by the facilitator, such as a CoinJoin server or off-chain mixing service?
+    4. Is the mixing technique employed secure against correlation attacks by the facilitator, such as a CoinJoin server or off-chain mixing service?
-    e.
-Is the mixing technique employed secure against theft of funds by the facilitator or its participants?
+    5. Is the mixing technique employed secure against theft of funds by the facilitator or its participants?

   ### Donations